denten-books/plain-text/3-format.md

 about the outward shape of the sign and another about the inward structure or formula that governs semiosis.
 The distinction is important because it leads to several conflicting strategies of interpretation.
-Taken in the sense of "outward shape," form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
-In this view, the sign is forever embedded into the specific contexts of inscription, and alternatively, in the contexts of its reception.
+Taken in the sense of "outward shape," form suggests an aesthetics or even "erotics" of art [@sontag_against_1966].
+In this view, the sign is forever embedded into the specific contexts of inscription, or alternatively, in the contexts of its reception.
 The individual peculiarity of the word in context makes it forever different from the same word on a different page.
-Formalism in this sense is concerned with the distinctive, palpable, outward physical attributes of a text.
-Understood as formula, form suggests a more analytical approach, aimed at explicating the inward structures---rules, patterns, and archetypes---that shape the production of text from within.
+Formalism in this sense is concerned with the unique, distinctive, palpable, and outward physical attributes of a text.
+Understood as formula, form suggests a more analytical approach, aimed at explicating the inward structures---universal rules, patterns, and archetypes---that shape the production of text from within.
 Formal analysis so conceived studies not specific traces or utterances, but rather the development of ideal forms, which exist somewhat independently of their specific instantiations.
-Form in that other sense embodies an abstraction, leading to generalized historical categories like genre and period.
+Form in the sense of formula embodies an abstraction, leading to generalized historical categories like genre and period.
 Our ideas about "the novel," for example, or "modernism," or "post-colonial theory" reflect formal groupings of that kind.
 The genre "science fiction" indicates an abstract collection of specific literary works in that genre.
-Where palpable form leads to immanent material artifacts, the abstracted notion of form leads to transcendent, universal ideals, categories, and social constructions.
+Where palpable form leads to immanent material artifacts, the abstracted notion of form leads to transcendent ideal categories.

 The notion of a "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
 In what remains a singular